Murder of Kristen French

 The murder of Kristen French was a high-profile Canadian kidnapping and murder case which occurred in St. Catharines, Ontario.
 French, a 15-year-old schoolgirl was abducted by serial killers Paul Bernardo and Karla Homolka on April 16, 1992.
-French was tortured, raped and finally murdered on April 19, 1992.
+French was tortured and raped before being murdered on April 19, 1992.
 Her naked body was found in Burlington on April 30, 1992.

-French's murder and kidnapping was the third and final case of the "Schoolgirl Killer murders.", including Tammy Homolka and Leslie Mahaffy.
-Bernardo was convicted for two first-degree murders and two aggravated sexual assaults, and sentenced to life in prison without parole and Homolka was sentenced to 12 years imprisonment.
+French was the third girl known to have died at the hands of Bernardo and Homolka, after Tammy Homolka and Leslie Mahaffy.
+Bernardo was convicted for two first-degree murders and two aggravated sexual assaults, and sentenced to life in prison with a possibility of parole after 25 years, while Homolka was sentenced to 12 years imprisonment.

-The murder of Kristen French was widely covered by the national media, becoming one of the most notorious cases of Canada.
+The murder of Kristen French was widely covered by the national media, becoming one of Canada's most notorious cases.

 Biography

 Kristen Dawn French (May 10, 1976 – April 19, 1992) was a 15-year-old girl from St. Catharines, Ontario.
 She was the second daughter of Doug and Donna French.
 Her brother in law is a retired journalism instructor at Cambrian College.

 She was a member of a precision ice-skating team which won several medals, and a member of the girls' rowing team at Holy Cross Catholic Secondary School.